 So, these are the various troubleshooting tips that can solve the issue of File Explorer not working on Windows 11.
 Try them out and fix the problem.

-If you've any thoughts on File Explorer Not Working on Windows 11: How To Fix, then feel free to drop in below comment box.
+If you've any thoughts on How to Fix File Explorer Not Working on Windows 11?, then feel free to drop in below comment box.
 Also, please subscribe to our DigitBin YouTube channel for videos tutorials.
 Cheers!